osaamakhalil/RiddetPosts/README.md

  Reddit “aww” posts app Listing and search engine sample app that implement MVVM using clean architecture android architecture component RxJava, dagger2, unit test and paging/errors handling.

+ I create this repo for a few reasons:

+  1. Get feedback from other developers to improve my code
+  2. To understand architecture component in sample way
+  3. To apply what I have learned
+  4. To use as starting point for future projects

  # Libraries and tools used